Software Tour

 linear joint material attribute with properties that vary with depth.

-Multiple attributes can be defined to represent layers of soil or
+Define multiple attributes to represent layers of soil or

 changes in properties due to the presence of water.